Joy Baluch AM Bridge Duplication

 The Joy Baluch AM Bridge is an important link in the National Land Transport Network at Port Augusta, providing access across the Spencer Gulf for commuter, commercial and freight vehicles in the northern region of South Australia.
 It is also a key tourist connection to the Eyre Peninsula, northern South Australia and beyond.

-The duplication of the bridge will improve road safety and efficiency for all users, improve freight productivity and importantly improve the resilience of this critical road link.
+The duplication of the bridge is improving road safety, freight productivity and efficiency for all road users.

-The project involves the construction of a new bridge, adjacent to the existing two-lane Joy Baluch AM Bridge to allow for two lanes of traffic in both directions between Mackay Street (east of the bridge) and Burgoyne Street (west of the bridge).
-The project includes upgrades to pedestrian and cyclist facilities, with connectivity provided from the new bridge to the East Side Foreshore.
-Further works include;
+The project involves the construction of a new bridge, adjacent the existing two-lane Joy Baluch AM Bridge, to allow for two lanes of traffic in both directions between Mackay Street (east of the bridge) and Burgoyne Street (west of the bridge), and upgrades to pedestrian and cyclist facilities, with connectivity provided from the new bridge to the Eastside Foreshore.
+Further works include:

-- Widening of the existing embankments from Tassie Street to the west of Flinders Terrace to accommodate new lanes and a shared path facility
+- widening of the existing embankments from Tassie Street to the west of Flinders Terrace to accommodate new lanes and a shared path facility; and

-As part of the delivery of urban design elements and artworks for the project, the Alliance will collaborate with Aboriginal stakeholder groups, Port Augusta City Council and key stakeholders in the design and implementation of cultural elements to strengthen local identity, cultural respect and interpretation of place.
+As part of the delivery of urban design elements and artworks for the project, the Alliance has been collaborating with Aboriginal stakeholder groups, Port Augusta City Council and other key stakeholders in the design and implementation of cultural elements to strengthen local identity, cultural respect and interpretation of place.

-Additional project information can be found on the Department for Infrastructure and Transport website: Joy Baluch AM Bridge Duplication – Department for Infrastructure and Transport – South Australia (dit.sa.gov.au)
+Additional project information can be found on the Department for Infrastructure and Transport’s website: Joy Baluch AM Bridge Duplication – Department for Infrastructure and Transport – South Australia (dit.sa.gov.au)

 Timeline